Free PDF: Dr. K.C. Chaudhuri Biography

 Download Research Guide: Father of Indian Pediatrics

-Readers who want a deeper understanding of the life and contributions of
+Readers who want a deeper understanding of the life and contributions of Kshitish Chandra Chaudhuri, widely known as the Father of Indian pediatrics,

-can download this detailed research guide.
+can download this detailed research guide Here.

 The Indian Academy of Pediatrics (IAP): What Is It?